Voxel-Fox-Ltd/MarriageBot/README.md

 * `m!treefile [@User#1231]`
 Gives you the full family tree output for the given user as a .ged file.

+* `m!prefix [Prefix]`
+For when `m!` isn't good enough (you must have the `manage_guild` permission to run this command.
+You'll always be able to mention the bot to get its attention, so don't worry about forgetting the prefix).

 # Testimonials

 ![Testimonial 1](https://files.callumb.co.uk/marriagebot/1.png)